alan-hicks/django-dmarc/docs/README.rst

 =====
 python manage.py importdmarcreport

-You can choose to specify an xml or zip file to import or with "-" you can pipe the email with the zipped report and it with do the right thing.
+You can choose to import an xml or zip file, alternatively with "-" you can pipe an email with the zipped report and it will do the right thing.

 Description
 ===========